MasonProtter/StaticModules.jl/README.md

 julia> Foo.x
 1
 ```
-StaticModules.jl also exports a macro `@const_staticmodule` for use in the global scope so that the name of the module is bound as a `cons` rather than a regular variable.
+StaticModules.jl also exports a macro `@const_staticmodule` for use in the global scope so that the name of the module is bound as a `const` rather than a regular variable.

 ### Running code in a StaticModule
 We can run expressions 'inside' a `StaticModule`'s namespace with the `@with` macro